 June 12, 2011 - King Abdullah II announces sweeping reforms in a televised speech.
-He announces that Jordan will establish a parliamentary majority government.
+He announces that the country will establish a parliamentary majority government.

-Kuwait: February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents and to seek the release of previously arrested protesters.
+February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents who are not citizens and to seek the release of previously arrested protesters.
 They clash with security forces.

 November 16, 2011 - Opposition protesters force their way into the legislature to demand the prime minister step down.

-Libya: February 15, 2011 - Libyan security forces crack down on protesters as anti-government demonstrations take place in Benghazi.
+February 16, 2011 - Police crack down on protesters as anti-government demonstrations take place in Benghazi.
 Within days, the protests spread to Tripoli and more than 200 people are killed amid the upheaval.

-February 22, 2011 - In a televised speech, President Moammar Gadhafi vows to die a martyr rather than step down.
+February 22, 2011 - President Moammar Gadhafi makes a defiant speech, vowing to die a martyr rather than step down.